GitHub

 check Validate version targets, pin targets, and changelog files.

-notes Emit the [Unreleased] changelog section as a formatted release body.
+notes Emit a changelog release section as a formatted release body.

 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────